Dulce-Engineering/menu-buddy/README.md

 Optional url string indicating which styles file to use for the menus.
 - **show-pos**
 Optional string indicating position of menu relative to button.
 Can be "top", "bottom", "left", or "right".
-- **fixed-width**
-Optional string indicating the width that should be maintained as a user moves through menu options.

 ## Fields
 - **menu**